oronymzy/tips/docs/dtnfmGc.md

 60  src/lib/libzpool/arc.c
 ```

-## You wanted to see only specifc range of revisions
+Alternatively, to see only specifc range of revisions, use:

-You can have a ball with the `rev-list` part:

 ```
 git rev-list --after=2011-01-01 --until='two weeks ago' \
      tag1...remote/hotfix ^master
 ```

-Will use only revisions in the specified date range, that are in the symmetric set difference for `tag1` and `remote/hotfix` and are **not** in master
+This will use only revisions in the specified date range, that are in the symmetric set difference for `tag1` and `remote/hotfix` and are **not** in master.

 ## licensing
 **Some rights reserved: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).** Includes significant content from [an answer on Stack Overflow by sehe](https://stackoverflow.com/questions/5669621/git-find-out-which-files-have-had-the-most-commits/5670168#5670168) with changes made, including converting the original HTML to Markdown.